hanwendong1/IntrotoID/content/3-ADDIE.md

 After completing task analysis, instructional designers can begin writing learning objectives.
 To demonstrate that students have achieved the desired outcome, a <a href="https://bokcenter.harvard.edu/taxonomies-learning" target="_blank">taxonomy of learning</a> can be useful for defining the types of work that we want our students to do.
 Popular taxonomies include <a href="https://tips.uark.edu/using-blooms-taxonomy/" target="_blank">Bloom’s taxonomy</a> and David Merrill's <a href="https://www.instructionaldesign.org/theories/component-display/" target="_blank">Component Display Theory</a>.

 One common method to write a learning objective or outcome is the A. B. C. D. method<sup class="footnote-ref"><a href="#fn2" id="fnref2">[2]</a>:
-1. Audience: Who are your learners (who will be doing the performance)?
+1. **Audience**: Who are your learners (who will be doing the performance)?
-2. Behavior: Describe the task or behavior using action verbs -- be sure it is something that can be heard or something that is observable.
+2. **Behavior**: Describe the task or behavior using action verbs -- be sure it is something that can be heard or something that is observable.
-3. Conditions: Under what conditions (what tools, aids or reference materials can the learner use?
+3. **Conditions**: Under what conditions (what tools, aids or reference materials can the learner use?
 Are there things that they won't be able to use?)
-4. Degree: To what degree of mastery -- how well must it be done (speed, accuracy, quality, etc.)?
+4. **Degree**: To what degree of mastery -- how well must it be done (speed, accuracy, quality, etc.)?

 {% capture text %} An Example of Learning Objectives using the A.B.C.D.
 Method: At the end of the workshop, participants will be able to describe the different types of analysis with 100% accuracy."{% endcapture %}
 {% include alert.md text=text color="primary" %}